-In October, MWRA provided disinfection adequate to achieve EPA's requirement of 99.9% inactivation of giardia cysts and 99.99% inactivation of viruses in drinking water using a calculation based on three sample points that DEP approved in June.
-This more precise calculation method allows MWRA to meet disinfection requirements while lowering chlorine dose, reducing the formation of disinfection by-products.
-Since September 1997, MWRA has added sodium hypochlorite to source water at Cosgrove Intake to achieve primary disinfection.
+In March, MWRA provided disinfection adequate to achieve EPA's requirement of 99.9% inactivation of Giardia cysts and 99.99% inactivation of viruses in drinking water using a calculation based on three sample points that DEP approved in June.
+This more precise calculation method allows MWRA to meet disinfection requirements while lowering chlorine dose, reducing the formation of disinfection byproducts.
 The concentration (C) of the disinfectant in the water over time (T) yields a measure of the effectiveness of disinfection, CT.
 The required CT varies with water temperature, pH, and other factors.
 MWRA calculates daily CT inactivation rates at maximum flow, as specified by EPA regulations.
-CT was met each day this month.
+CT was met each day this month, as well as every day for the last year.